-If you’re a ULD manager, making sure your ULD fleet has enough of the right types of (perishable) air cargo containers is always a priority.
+If you’re a ULD manager, making sure your ULD fleet has enough of the right types of (perishable goods) air freight containers is always a priority.
 And since the global distribution of COVID vaccines is in full swing and looks likely to continue to at least the end of 2022, it’s probable that you’ve been focusing on cool containers for the last few months.

 Having your attention captured by the pharmaceutical sector is understandable, given the circumstances.
 But let’s not forget that vaccines represent only a small slice of the cold chain pie.
 An entire range of perishable items rely on temperature-controlled transportation, from flowers and food to paints and cleaning detergents.

 Together, perishables air freight accounts for roughly 17 percent of total air freight.
 For sure, transporting salmon or cherries may not be as sexy as life-saving vaccines, except that’s a whole chunk of valuable business that shouldn’t be overlooked.

 But what’s the outlook for air cargo in general, and for the cold chain market in particular?
 Is it worth investing in more and better cool containers for your fleet?
 Let’s take a look.